amaz1none/devex-fe-grades/shared/Assessment.md

    ### - Add-ons - defines 12% 0f your grade - nice to have side activities
 <img width="596" alt="Grades check-list - Google Sheets 2021-08-19 11-06-26" src="https://user-images.githubusercontent.com/47868427/130032018-ad4b8a0b-813e-4717-a622-5ab41d0cc3fd.png">

 ## 💤 3.
-Wait for your team leader - he or she is doing the same thing
+Set up a meeting date with your team leader
+### Your team lead will fulfill the same checklist about you from his point of view until this date

 ## 📊 4.
 Compare your results at the meeting
   ### - If (yourCheckMark && TeamLeadCheckMark === 1) - it could be checked by TL to be sure that everyone is on the same page
   ### - If (yourCheckMark !== TeamLeadCheckMark) - you discuss what's missed during the meeting.
 If you missed something - TL should create an action plan to fullfil the knowledge gap
-  ### - If (yourCheckMark || TeamLeadCheckMark !== 1) - you and your teamleader should mark items that could be important for the future development
+  ### - If (yourCheckMark && TeamLeadCheckMark === 0) - you and your teamleader should mark items that could be important for the future development

 ## 🙋5.
 Define your grade
   ### Possible outcomes: